Martha Gunn

+Martha Gunn (1726–1815, born Martha Killick) was the most famous bathing machine operator (or "dipper") in the English seaside resort of Brighton.

-Martha Gunn (1726–1815) was possibly the most famous of the "dippers", certainly the most famous in Brighton.
-She lived at 36 East Street, Brighton, in a house that still stands.
+Killick married Stephen Gunn in 1758, and they had eight children.
+Many of their descendants still live in Brighton.
+Stephen's sister Abigail married John "Smoaker" Miles, the most famous bather at the time.
+Martha lived at 34 or 36 East Street, Brighton, in a house that still stands.
 Her grave stone stands in St Nicholas' churchyard in Brighton.